- What is age-verification and how does it work?

 - When will the BBFC start regulating?

-The UK government will decide the date for the law to start, and we support the government in allowing a period of up to three months after the guidance is formally approved before the law comes into force.
+The UK government will decide the date for the law to start, and we support the government in allowing an implementation period before the law comes into force.
 This will give the industry time to comply with the legislation.

 - Where can I find the BBFC's Guidance?